unfoldingWord/uw-content-validation/README.md

 1. [Unified Standard Format Marker](ubsicap.github.io/usfm/) (USFM) Bible content files, including original language Bibles and Bible translations aligned by word/phrase to the original words/phrases
 1. Legacy Translation Notes (TN) tables in Tab-Separated Values (9-column TSV) files
-1. New tables in Tab-Separated Values (TSV) files (uses TWL, TN2 and TQ2, SN and SQ)
+1. New tables in Tab-Separated Values (TSV) files (for TWL, TN2 and TQ, SN, and SQ)
-1. Markdown files (and markdown fields in TSV files)
+1. Markdown files (for TA, TW, and TQ1; also markdown fields in TSV files)
 1. Plain-text files
 1. Metadata (manifest) YAML files

-Note: There is also a separate function for checking individual TSV lines (e.g., TN, TN2, TQ2) which is intended to be able to provide immediate user feedback if built into a TSV editor.
+Note: There is also a separate function for checking individual TSV lines (e.g., TN, TN2, TQ) which is intended to be able to provide immediate user feedback if built into a TSV editor.

 The top-level checking demonstrations return: